03predo/DigiSynth/README.md

-## DigiSynth
+# DigiSynth

 This project is an implementation of a Digital Synth with an ESP32

-Eventually we should implement a usb interface instead of using gate and pitch CV
+PCM5102A TO-DO:
+- Try the code with a new pcb and make sure to solder the SCK bridge.